 Post-Exposure Protocol

-Time-critical intervention strategy for use after known or suspected exposure
+Time-sensitive early intervention strategy for use after known or suspected exposure

 Dosage:0.4 mg/kg body weight|Schedule:2 doses, 48 hours apart

-Why Post-Exposure Protocol?
+Why Choose Post-Exposure Protocol?

 Rapid Response